 Put your irrigation systems to good use, especially on sloping sites.
 Set sprinklers to run more often but in shorter cycles.
 This helps the ground have enough time to absorb all the water and reduce runoff.

 To reduce water usage even more, install a rain-shutoff device on your irrigation system.
 This will automatically shut off the sprinklers once a specified amount of rain has fallen.
 This way, you can avoid accidental overwatering as well as lower the water bill significantly.

 5. Install Rain Barrels

 One of the easiest ways to save water in your yard is to recycle rainfall through rain barrels.
 Unlike groundwater or city-water sources, rainwater is free of salts and chemicals, which makes it good for the plants.

 These water-saving containers are easy to set up.
 To make good use of harvested rainwater, seek the help of a landscape irrigation expert to help you with how best to integrate collected water with your current irrigation system.

 Making your own compost helps the environment in so many ways.
 It gets rid of waste properly, makes a healthy additive to the soil, and helps improve drainage in clay and retain water in sandy soil.
 Once you learn the basics of compost making, you’ll be amazed at its various benefits and uses.

 With these simple yet highly effective tips to save water in your yard or garden, it won’t be long until you see a significant change in your lawn and your utility bills.
-Your wallet—and the environment—will thank you for it!
+Get landscape experts if you prefer a more hands-off approach.
+Westchester nursery can certainly help you out with this.
+The environment will thank you for it!